SEO landing pages are literally money pages.

 - Write out the 5-10 most common FAQs and put those at the bottom of the page.

-- Include images and video to demonstrate your knowledge and intelligence, as well as personality.
+- Include images and video to demonstrate your knowledge, intelligence, and personality.

-- Cover the basics of SEO – include keyword in a compelling title tag, page headline and meta description.
+- Cover SEO basics – include keywords in a compelling title tag, page headline, and meta description.

 - Link internally from other pages on your site to this new SEO landing page, ideally 5 links to start, more later if you can.